peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 A geometric mesh in the form of buffer objects.
-A mesh buffer is made up of one or more <a href="H3DU.BufferAccessor.md">vertex attribute objects</a>, and an array of vertex indices.
+A mesh buffer is made up of one or more <a href="H3DU.BufferAccessor.md">vertex attribute objects</a>, and an optional array of vertex indices.
 Each vertex attribute object contains the values of one attribute of the mesh, such as positions, vertex normals, and texture coordinates.
 A mesh buffer can store vertices that make up triangles, line segments, or points.